The commentaries and graphics appearing

 Question is, are we mature enough to sit down and discuss issues

-of diversity, including religion, gender and race?"
+of tribalism, including race, religion, and gender?"
 Hari Singh Bird

 America is devolving into a third-world nation.
 And if we do not immediately halt our elite’s rapacious looting of the public treasury we will be left with trillions in debts, which can never be repaid, and widespread human misery which we will be helpless to ameliorate.
 Our anemic democracy will be replaced with a robust national police state.
 The elite will withdraw into heavily guarded gated communities where they will have access to security, goods and services that cannot be afforded by the rest of us.
 Tens of millions of people, brutally controlled, will live in perpetual poverty.
 This is the inevitable result of unchecked corporate capitalism.
 The stimulus and bailout plans are not about saving us.
 They are about saving them.
 We can resist, which means street protests, disruptions of the system and demonstrations, or become serfs. --